 My angle grinder, which is still relatively new to my tool chest, gets used rather frequently.
 In fact, I’m beginning to wonder how I lived without one for so long.
-This compact gadget spins tiny disks at a high rate to cut and polish all sorts of materials.
+This compact gadget spins tiny disks at a high rate to cut and polish all sorts of materials, alternatively you could use a Shot blasting material suppliers to get the right tool.
 The disks themselves are only a few pounds, with the most common being designed for metal or masonry.

 The chop saw is a close second in popularity for the most-used tool in my garage.
 Compound mitre saws are another name for them.
 Chop saws employ a large blade to cut precise holes in two-by-four boards at high speed and accuracy.
 They may also be used to cut PVC pipe, composite decking, and even large timber such as 4-by-8-inch beams.
 They’re a must-have for many DIY projects, including as trim and picture frames.

 The circular blade on this handy power tool is a classic.
 It has ripped or cutting big panels like plywood because of its circular blade.
 You may score wood or cut all the way through with an adjustable blade height.
 I utilised it to shape a rustic table with massive timbers and notch a post for a deck railing in the previous weeks.